virtual-labs/exp-slope-deflection-method-ii-frames-iitd/README.md

 <b>Discipline | <b>Civil Engineering
 :--|:--|
 <b> Lab | <b> Structural Analysis II Lab
-<b> Experiment|     <b> Slope Deflection Method-I (Beams)
+<b> Experiment|     <b> Slope Deflection Method II (Frames)

 ### About the Experiment

-This experiment aims to analyse a beam structure using slope deflection method.
+This experiment covers the analysis of a sway frame  using slope deflection method, computing the rotations, member end forces and moments and drawing the shear force and the bending moment diagrams of the deflected profile.

 <b>Name of Developer | <b> Prof. Suresh Bhalla
 :--|:--|